microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIReport.md

 ```

 ### -Workspace
-Workspace to filter results to, reports only belonging to that workspace are shown.
+Workspace to filter results to; only reports that belong to that workspace are shown.

 ```yaml
 Type: Workspace